Hollin Hills: Swim and racquet clubs

 Goodman and Davenport originally planned and submitted to Fairfax County for zoning approval in 1952 that Hollin Hills would have its own shopping center and gas station; however, the county rejected the plan and the shopping center is never built on the corner of Paul Spring Road and Fort Hunt Road.
 The site is now the home of the Hollin Hills pool, and tennis and pickleball courts.
 Completed in 1954, Hollin Hills Pool & Swim Club, which was established on 2.95 acre of land purchased by the Civic Association from Robert Davenport.
 The Hollin Hills Swim Team, established in 1956, is one of the nine charter members of the Northern Virginia Swim League (NVSL).
 The Hollin Hills Bluefish compete in NVSL Division 14.

-In 1955, the community formed a tennis club and four tennis courts were built and remained in active use for many years until the 1990s when period flooding from the Paul Spring Branch damaged the courts to become nearly unplayable.
+In 1955, the community formed a tennis club and four tennis courts were built and remained in use for many years until the 1990s when period flooding from the Paul Spring Branch damaged the courts to become nearly unplayable.
 In 2021, the community voted to replace half the tennis courts.
 In 2022, six pickleball courts were built atop two of the tennis courts; the courts are managed by the CAHH Hollin Hills Pickleball and Tennis Club.
 The pool/tennis/pickleball property, now consisting of 6.137 acre, is located along Fort Hunt Road at its intersection with Paul Spring Road.
 Both the swim and racquet clubs offer resident and non-resident membership options.

 In 1964, the Hollin Meadows Swim and Tennis Club at 2500 Woodlawn Trail is located near the "new" Hollin Hills area and was once part of CAHH.
 Today, the HMSTC is separate from the CAHH as a private-membership based club operating a 5-acre complex in a wooded area, bordering the historic district boundaries.